German election: Are Olaf Scholz and Annalena Baerbock competitors or partners? | DW | 06.09.2021

 But in Potsdam, at least, there seemed to be widespread support among voters for an SPD-Green federal government.

-At an SPD question and answer campaign event in the middle of a Potsdam housing estate, one woman, Ms. Franz, says that while she could envisage a red-green [SPD-Green] coalition governing Germany, she'd like to see Scholz in the chancellery.
+At an SPD question-and-answer campaign event in the middle of a Potsdam housing estate, one woman, Ms. Franz, said that while she could envisage a red-green [SPD-Green] coalition governing Germany, she'd like to see Scholz in the chancellery.

 At a Greens' rally, local voter Tina von Tettau said she switched her allegiance from SPD to Greens several years ago.

-"I vote Greens because of their climate protection policy," she says.
+"I vote Greens because of their climate protection policy," she said.
 "But I can imagine a Green-SPD coalition — maybe with a third coalition partner to make up the numbers."

 At an event involving six of Potsdam's 15 direct candidates at the end of August, Scholz was asked which of his fellow Potsdam candidates he would take on a houseboat on the Havel River, which runs through Potsdam.